 Here are the course recording steps from the demo (scroll down for infographic):

-Go to the Zoom website and on the top right, click the blue button that says Sign Up, It’s Free.
+Go to the Zoom website and on the top right, click the button that says Sign Up, It’s Free (or similar wording.)
 There are limitations, but meetings under 40 minutes (just like the videos we are going to make) are free.

 Step 2 – Schedule a Meeting

-> On the next page, fill in the name of your video and at the bottom of the page click Save.
+> If scheduling, fill in the name of your video and at the bottom of the page click Save.

 Don't worry about the other options available because you are going to start setting up and recording the video right now.